francescodelduchetto/sentor/README.md

 - `name`: is the name of the topic to monitor
 - `signal_when`: optional, can be either 'not published' or 'published'.
 Respectively, it will send a warning when the topic is not published or when it is.
 - `signal_lambdas`: optional, it's a list of (pythonic) lambda expressions such that when they are satisfied a warning is sent.
 You can use the python package `math` in your lambda expressions.
-- `execute`: optional, a list of processes to execute after the warning is sent.
-These will be executed in sequence.
+- `execute`: optional, a list of processes to execute if `signal_when` is satisfied, or if all lambda expressions are satisfied.
+They will be executed in sequence.
 See 'Child arguments of `execute`' below.
 - `lock_exec`: optional (default=False), lock out other threads while this one is executing its sequence of processes.
-- `timeout`: optional (default=0.1), amount of time (in seconds) for which the signal has to be satisfied before sending the warning.
+- `timeout`: optional (default=0.1), amount of time (in seconds) for which the signal has to be satisfied before sending the warning/executing processes.

 Child arguments of `execute`:
 - `call`: optional, call a rosservice.